Estimated reading time: 5 minutes

 Honesty and transparency are needed for authentic closeness.
 Don’t be afraid to be yourself and share yourself, no matter how difficult the issue you’re discussing.
 Don’t be a people-pleaser – you’ll be selling yourself out and undermining trust by not speaking your truth.
 Learn to say “no” in a healthy way.

-Total commitment to being real and honest supports the integrity of your relationship.
+Your commitment to being real and honest supports the integrity of your relationship.
 Be willing to share openly, listen carefully and show that you understand.
 With that focus, you’ll keep learning and growing, individually and together.
-You will be learning to love fearlessly.
+You will be learning to love wisely.

 3. Tell Them How Much They Mean to You